By Terry Corbell

 Apparently, the answer is rudimentary.
 The companies weren’t fully applying the principles to achieve a strong return, according to AlixPartners Managing Director Steve Maurer.

-Businesses need to establish vigorous goals.
+In essence, he suggested: Businesses need to establish vigorous goals.

-They should apply the lean principles culturally companywide, not just as a narrow list of tactics in a limited fashion.
+They should apply the lean principles culturally company-wide, not just as a narrow list of tactics in a limited fashion.

 My sense is that he’s right.

-When properly implemented, historically, lean programs have led to increased profitability and market share.
 But a company’s entire culture must be changed for a customer-based focus.
-And that takes a strong administrator or outside participant to coordinate and implement the cultural makeover.
+And that takes a strong administrator with an outside participant to coordinate and implement the cultural makeover.

 From the Coach’s Corner, you might wish to consider these links: